numToStr/FTerm.nvim/README.md

         x = 0.5 -- X axis of the terminal window y = 0.5 -- Y axis of the terminal window
     }

+    -- Callback invoked when the terminal exits.
+    -- See `:h jobstart-options`
+    on_exit = nil,

+    -- Callback invoked when the terminal emits stdout data.
+    -- See `:h jobstart-options`
+    on_stdout = nil,

+    -- Callback invoked when the terminal emits stderr data.
+    -- See `:h jobstart-options`
+    on_stderr = nil,
 }
 ```